 How to keep my conservatory cool in the summer

 In the summer, particularly during a heat wave, your conservatory may become very warm.
-However, there are steps you can take to reduce the temperature.
+However, there are steps you can take to reduce the temperature so you can keep on taking full advantage of your space.

 - Why is my conservatory mouldy, damp or have condensation?